 - Sand that main board until it is silky smooth.

-- Use the side bars from the second board as support brackets on the bottom of the board (so your hoofs don’t break the board in two when you’re rocking out).
+- Use the side panels from the second board as support brackets on the bottom of the main board (so your hoofs don’t break the board in two when you’re rocking out).

 - Screw in some rubber feet.
-I used two on either end of the front panel, and one on each of the bottom two corners on the side bars.
+I used one on each end of the front panel, and one on each of the bottom two corners on the side panels.

-- Get some Velcro tape and smother a ‘lil bit of that on.
+- Get some Velcro tape and smother a little bit of that on.
 Mmmm mmm.
 Oh yeah.

 - Mount your pedals and use the gaps between the slats to route your cables.